AllanRaf/wowvideo/README.md

 5. $ cd ios
 For the following ensure that Cocoapods has been installed (See Cocoapods above)
 6. $ pod install
 7. $ cd ..
 8. $ react-native run-ios

+## Changing Channels

+Click on the emojis underneath the title 'Channel Selector' to change channels.
+You can slide the emojis left or right to view the other channels.

 ## Known Issues